Ana Contreras: Career

-She was born in and grew up in Bayaguana, Monte Plata, Dominican Republic.
-In Miss Dominican Republic 2006 she represented the province of Barahona, placing 13th in the preliminaries.
+In Miss Dominican Republic 2006, she represented the province of Barahona, placing 13th in the preliminaries.
 Although she failed to make the top ten, she won the special Miss Communication award.
 She represented Monte Plata in Miss Dominican Republic 2009, placing as first runner-up.
-When Miss Mundo Dominicana 2009 was cancelled due to lack of funds and sponsors, she was selected to be the representative of the Dominican Republic at Miss World 2009, where she did not place.
+When Miss Mundo Dominicana 2009 was canceled due to a lack of funds and sponsors, she was selected as the Dominican Republic's representative at Miss World 2009.Right now, she manages a construction company called Arco Constructora.